veilchen-web/veilchen/docs/plugindev.rst

     .. attribute:: name

-        Both :meth:`Bottle.uninstall` and the `skip` parameter of :meth:`Bottle.route()` accept a name string to refer to a plugin or plugin type.
+        Both :meth:`Veilchen.uninstall` and the `skip` parameter of :meth:`Veilchen.route()` accept a name string to refer to a plugin or plugin type.
 This works only for plugins that have a name attribute.

     .. attribute:: api